Ray-Eldath/ray-eldath.github.io/source/_posts/three-important-ideas.md

 >
 > **So, here’s my question:** What’s your opinion towards these abstractions, many of them are quoted directly from abstract mathematics?
 Can learn these abstractions helping me be a better programmer?
 And if I just “know” them but not “understand” them in a more abstract manner (which is the Abstract Algebraic), can I still be a better programmer?
 Would you recommend a “Joe Coder” to learn or use these words during his career?
 Will you write some easy-to-read articles to make “Joe Coder” learn them by showing them bunches of analogies?
 >
-> My personal answer is No. And here I quoted a paragraph from Bjarne’s paper and is said by Alexander Stepanov:
->
-> > At that time I discovered the works of Euler and my perception of the nature of mathematics underwent a dramatic transformation.
-I was de-Bourbakized, stopped believing in sets, and was expelled from the Cantorian paradise.
-I still believe in abstraction, but now I know that one ends with abstraction, not starts with it.
-I learned that one has to adapt abstractions to reality and not the other way around.
-Mathematics stopped being a science of theories but reappeared to me as a science of numbers and shapes.
->
 > As a personal answer I’d like to say that reading those articles, just “knowing” them won’t help you become a better programmer.
 And using those words in libraries makes things even **worse**.
 A programmer should be honored if and only if they use and write things technical superior, not something mathematical superior.
 >
 > And this is my question.
 I’m eagerly waiting for your reply, as I think your opinion could really help me being a better programmer, and should I learn these concepts, how can learning them help me (if it could).